nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 12.md

 It is felt accurate.
 So two things to the chest.
 So Clark, you do have this reactive strike.
 Are you going to choose to take it?
 Yes.

 But I don't know where it is in my.
-If you scroll up, if you scroll up on the chat window, there's a little system message in there that says Carson may use retributive strike.
+If you scroll up, if you scroll up on the chat window, there's a little system message in there that says Karsten may use retributive strike.
 Right.
 Re so just click on the yes.
 Choose target.

 K. I did.
 Alright.
 And what's it tell you from there?
 It didn't tell me anything.